 Picking the Best 4 Channel Amp

-When you’re shopping around for the best 4 channel amp, there are some things you’ll want to be aware of.
+When you’re shopping around for a 4-channel amp, there are some things you’ll want to be aware of.

 Signal-to-noise Ratio (SNR)